You can make your outdoor adventures enjoyable if you have a camping generator and an RV ready.

 Features:

-There are 4 various outlets on the unit: two AC outlets, one RV port, and one twist lock outlet.
+The unit features four different outlets: two AC outlets, one RV port, and one twist lock outlet.

 To overcome this problem, buy an extension cord and place the unit at a good distance so that you do not have to deal with a lot of noise.